ececmk/ececmk/README.md

 * 🌍  I'm based in Munich
 * ✉️  You can contact me at [ececmk@gmail.com]
-* 🧠  I'm learning React and React Native
+* 🧠  I'm learning React and TypeScript
 * 🤝  I'm open to collaborating on interesting MERN projects

 ### Skills